patrik64/adventofcode/2016/19/README.md

 So, with five Elves, the Elf that sits starting in position ``3`` gets all the presents.

-With the number of Elves given in your puzzle input, which Elf gets all the presents?
+With the number of Elves given in your puzzle input, **which Elf gets all the presents**?

 Your puzzle answer was ``1808357``.